-If you want to spend a day at Preveli beach, it’s is a good idea to also pay a visit to the nearby Preveli Monastery.
+When in Preveli beach, it’s is a good idea to visit the nearby Preveli Monastery.
 For more information about this important religious center, check this article about Crete’s most beautiful monasteries.

 Some of my most memorable stays in Crete have been in the old town of Rethymnon.
-Avli Lounge is a combination of an all-suites hotel and restaurant, with a fantastic wine bar and cellar and a shop selling authentic Cretan products.
+Avli Lounge is a combination of an all-suite hotel and restaurant, with a fantastic wine bar and cellar.

-If you’ve arrived at the airports of Heraklion or Chania, it’s possible to reach Rethymnon with the public bus KTEL.
+If you’ve arrived at the airports of Heraklion or Chania, you can get to Rethymnon with the public bus KTEL.
 Schedules are both online and at the stations.
 Here you can find additional information about traveling around the island with KTEL.

 - Heraklion – Rethymnon: 90 minutes (8,30€)